 - foul-smelling, cloudy, or bloody urine

-Many kidney stones can be passed with the help of over-the-counter pain medications.
+Many kidney stones can be passed with the help of OTC pain medications.

-In rare cases, medical procedures are needed to break up and remove the kidney stones.
+In rare cases, people may need medical procedures to break up and remove the kidney stones.

 The appearance of white particles in urine may change, depending on the underlying cause of the issue.